ggreif/seminar-opetope/README.md

 Similarly defined as the category of singular complexes ∆

-Morphisms are face maps
+ - Morphisms are face maps (corresponding to each 'round-ish thing')

-Identity morphism
+ - Identity morphism (the top cell)

 Pointers
 ---------